Free Pumpkin Knitting Patterns (3 Sizes)

 - Cast on 6 stitches

-- Start with a knit row and work st st (stocking stitch) until the piece measures 2 inches (longer if you want!)
+- Start with a knit row, then work st st (stocking stitch) until the piece measures 2 inches (longer if you want!)

 - Cast off.